imaginary-cloud/CameraManager/README.md

 It follows orientation change and updates UI accordingly, supports front and rear camera selection, pinch to zoom, tap to focus, exposure slider, different flash modes, inputs and outputs.
 Just drag, drop and use.

+We've also written a blog post about it.
+You can read it [here](https://www.imaginarycloud.com/blog/camera-manager/).

 ## Installation with CocoaPods

 The easiest way to install the CameraManager is with [CocoaPods](http://cocoapods.org)